primap-community/primap2/docs/interchange_format_details.rst

 dimensions   dictionary  Mapping of the entities to a list of the dimensions used by them time_format  str         strftime style time format string used for the time columns
 ===========  ==========  ================================================================================

+In the `dimensions` dictionary, the keys are entities as given in the tabular data in the entity column.
+The values are lists of column names as used in the tabular data, i.e. including the terminology.
+To avoid repeating dimension information for many entities with the same dimensions, it is possible to use `*` as the entity name in the dimensions dict, which will be used as a default for all entities not explicitly listed.
+Dimension information has to be given for all entities, i.e. if no default dimensions are specified using `*`, there has to exist an entry in the dimensions dict for each unique value in the entity column in the tabular data.